 2 kg (35,2 oz) fresh rosehip fruits

-- Wash the rosehip fruits and remove all that have inperfections or mould.
+- Wash the rosehip fruits and remove all that have imperfections or mould.

-- Place them in a large deep pot.
-Ideally you will use a clay pot, but if you don’t have it, enamel will be great.
+- Place them in a large deep pot and cover with 2 litres of water.
+Ideally, you will use a clay pot, but if you don’t have it, the enamel will be great.

 - Cover the pot and let it simmer on low temperature for one hour.
 You can occasionally stir.